 FAQ

-Do I have to add blueberries?
+Do I have to add strawberries?

 No!
 Feel free to leave them out or add something else in (like some walnuts or chocolate chips!)